7RU7H/Shadow/README.md

 Original just wanting a tcp/udp shell with the hope to pursue interesting protocols.
 QUIC has its faults and I am sure they will be resolved.

-I want this is too be a light-weight and entirely modular
+I want this is too be a light-weight and entirely modular and generally a pet project to try different languages and components.
+This will be slow burn for me to keep head in programming and

 #### Gateway

 C2 Teamserver with a simple golang client to tie all the modules together

 - Drones
-    - Drone customizer to automate building
+    - Python3 Drone customizer to automate building

 #### Cobwell Module